tarekegn-git/popular_movies_sql/data_preparation_mysql.md

 WHERE budget NOT REGEXP '^[0-9]+$';
 -- 204 rows have corrupted fields for the budget column

--- for the sake of later analysis lets remove movies with corrupt entries for budget column
+-- for the sake of later analysis, lets remove movies with corrupt entries for the budget column

 DELETE FROM highest_grossing_movies
 WHERE budget NOT REGEXP '^[0-9]+$';
 ```

 ## 6. Simple Insights into Movies Dataset
-Before some example analysis, let's make sure that columns `domestic_sales`, and `international_sales` sums up as column `worldwide_sales`
+Before some example analysis, let's make sure that columns `domestic_sales` and `international_sales` sum up as column `worldwide_sales`
 Given this data, let's check if there is any movie in which there was no profit or the filmmaker lost.
 This means the movie `budget` has to be greater than the sum of `domestic_opening` and `worldwide_sales`.
-Check if there is any `NULL` values
+Check if there are any `NULL` values
 ```
 SELECT *
 FROM highest_grossing_movies